 Many operator and error messages appear to notify you of printer conditions, actions you must take, and errors that occur.
-You can find a complete list of operator and error messages in the Solving Problems section of this guide.

-2) SAVE: Usr 1
+2) SAVE: Usr 1 Setup Menu

-1 Setup Menu

-The Setup menu is a list of parameters for operations, print modes, page setup, tabs, communications, and special modes.
+The Setup menu is a list of parameters for operations, printer setup, text appearance, page setup, paper handling, and communications.
 The menu provides a snapshot view of current printer status.
 You can change settings as required, then save the settings for use at a later time.
 You can also specify the power-on default settings.
 You'll learn more about the Setup menu later in this section.